-All early childhood teacher, level II - ECE certificate credits apply toward the requirements of the A.A.S. degree in early childhood education.
-The early childhood teacher, level II - ECE certificate credits are fully transferable to the early childhood education director certificate if the program requirements are carefully selected with the assistance of your academic advisor.
+All early para-professional educator certificate credits apply toward the requirements of the A.A.S. degree in early childhood education.
+The para-professional educator certificate credits are fully transferable to the early childhood education director certificate if the program requirements are carefully selected with the assistance of your academic advisor.